 In order to prevent making enemies and perpetuating already ossified corporate silos, take the initiative.
 Gently steer the discussion in a new direction by making this incredibly vast problem into one everyone in the company can understand.
 By adding a single word to the initial question, the fearful and reactive perspective can be dramatically shifted to one that could make the members of this camp see the light.

-How can we manage for the Internet?
+When you talk to these customers, change the question: How can we manage for the Internet?

 Now the focus of the discussion is now proactive – is there something we are missing that could reduce the problems and/or prevent them from ever happening?